blankaex/blog/_posts/2020-06-25-nigerian-prince.md

 Sign up for Bitwarden\* and get it to generate a new password for all of your services.
 Keep using it for everything you sign up to.
 It will also remember all of your passwords for you so that you don't have to.
 Using a password manager is probably the single best thing you can do in 2020.
 That conversation is out of scope of this blog post though, so you'll just have to take my word on it for now.

-<small>\*I don't actually use it myself, but as far as I know, it's the best open-source and normie-friendly password manager.
-I'm also not sponsored by them.</small>
+<small>\*I don't actually use it myself and I'm not sponsored by them, but as far as I know, it's the best open-source and normie-friendly password manager.</small>

 And that's all from me.
 This is the first time I've actually been interested in reader input, so I'm slightly regretting not implementing a comment feed now.
 I'm sure that will be short-lived though, so go hit me up on Twitter if you have anything you want to share.
 Goodbye.